Spanish Primary School Literacy Promoter

 Learn more about the Volunteer experience in Dominican Republic: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-Peace Corps Dominican Republic is able to accommodate couples serving together within the Education sector as well as cross-sector couples.
-Therefore, an applicant for this program who would like to serve with a partner must have a partner who applies and qualifies for one of the following opportunities:
+The Dominican Republic can accommodate couples serving together within the Education sector as well as cross-sector couples.
+Your partner must qualify and apply for one of the following:

 All Trainees are required to live with host families during Pre-Service Training.
-If partners are assigned to different sectors, the partners will live apart for most of Pre-Service Training.
+If you and your partner are assigned to different sectors, you will live apart for most of Pre-Service Training.
 Couples who are in different sectors are usually allowed to visit each other for two weekends during the training.
-After swearing in, Volunteers are required to live with a host family in their assigned community for a minimum of four months.
-The same is required for couples, but only for six weeks.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.